clintjb/clintjb-github.io/_posts/2018/2018-04-06-weave-post.md

 #### Fail Fast
 An oldy but a goody - Fail fast and fail cheap.
 While we were tempted to bring in additional developers to solve some more points, we ultimately decided that our time was too valuable to waste on a bad idea.
 The worst case scenario isn’t failing.
 The worst case scenario is to spend your prime years on something that isn’t working.
 If you must fail, fail fast and fail cheap.
 Don’t run a zombie company.

-So with that, all said, finally, I will say that failure in general (particularly having to wind down a startup) is really rough.
-Once you get through the sadness, anxiety, whatever it may be though, I can only recommend taking the time to sit down with a strong single malt and think: “What would I have done differently?”.
+Finally, I will say that failure in general (particularly having to wind down a startup) is really rough.
+Once you get through the sadness, anxiety, whatever it may be though, I can only recommend taking the time to sit down with a strong single malt and think: “What would I have done differently?” as its the answers to this question that will help us next time around.